 The bank primarily focuses on lending money to those projects that it considers ethical.
-In her initial days, she found it challenging to secure funding from traditional banks as they related veganism and plant-based restaurants as a risky and uncertain venture.
-She also added that the location for her restaurant on the Atlantic coast was considered not promising enough.
+In her initial days, she found it challenging to secure funding from traditional banks as they related veganism and plant-based restaurants to risky and uncertain ventures.
+She also added that the location of her restaurant on the Atlantic coast was considered not promising enough.

 Seven-dish gourmet vegan

 In the restaurant’s seven-dish gourmet menu, you can find combinations of ingredients.
-It typically stars fir tree, celery, boletus mushroom, sake, amber ale, and tonk.
+It typically stars pine, celery, boletus mushroom, sake, amber ale, and tonka.
 It also features dulse seaweed, galangal, and lemongrass, which is an intriguing and promising combination for vegan eaters.
 At present, her restaurant is closed due to the ongoing coronavirus pandemic.